“The heavier the burden of the concrete, the more likely it is to be bypassed by theory”.

 Michel-Rolph Trouillot.
 Silencing the Past, Power and the Production of History (1995).

 My work calls the attention on the importance of late eighteenth-century, and nineteenth-century political developments in shaping modern conceptions nationhood, citizenship, and “race.”
 I have also investigated the historical relationship between the peasants and the militaries, and the role of war and the army in the construction of the state.
 I have published widely on these and other subjects concerning contemporary politics.
-My book The Plebeian Republic: The Huanta Rebellion and the Making of the Peruvian State (2005), won the Howard F. Cline Award for “the best book on indigenous history in a Latin America.”
+My book The Plebeian Republic: The Huanta Rebellion and the Making of the Peruvian State (2005), won the Howard F. Cline Award for “the best book on indigenous history in Latin America.”
 Its Spanish revised and expanded version, La República Plebeya (2014) was voted “the best book of History of 2014” according to an international survey of historians specialized in Peru.
 You can watch the video of the book presentation here.

 Currently, I am working on two major research projects.
 “The Wars Within: Civil Strife, National Imaginings, and the Rural Basis of the Peruvian State” is a study of nineteenth-century civil wars, local governance, and state formation, which draws inspiration in Peru’s most recent armed conflict.
-This book project was awarded fellowships form the National Endowment for the Humanities (NEH), the Stanford Humanities Center, and the Center for Historical Studies at UT-Austin.
+This book project was awarded yearlong fellowships form the National Endowment for the Humanities (NEH), the Stanford Humanities Center, and the Center for Historical Studies at UT-Austin.

-My second ongoing project, “The Proscribed Heroe: Historiography and memory of Tupac Amaru II” explores the long-term legacies of the insurgency of Tupac Amaru II (1780-1781) in the historiography and in the official and popular memory of Peru, from its aftermath to the present.
+My second ongoing book project, “The Proscribed Heroe: Historiography and memory of Tupac Amaru II” explores the long-term legacies of the insurgency of Tupac Amaru II (1780-1781) in the historiography and in the official and popular memory of Peru, from its aftermath to the present.

 I welcome graduate students who are interested in studying any of the subjects related to my specialization and who can surprise me with original questions and projects.